Silent-Winds/Archeon-Old/README.md

 ## 💖 Enjoy the mod?
 Contribute with us!

-If you’d like to contribute what we do, check out our Discord server, or DM Aethyus#4467 on Discord!
+If you’d like to help/contribute in any thing (texture making, music, development, modeler, translator, etc) contact us on our Discord server!
 Players who contribute to the mod will be marked on our CurseForge page, here, and a special role on our Discord, and many other things!